-Tenaris's financial position in Argentine peso as of December 31, 2022, amounted to a net short exposure of approximately \$127 million.
-As of December 31, 2022, the total equity of Argentine subsidiaries represented approximately 10.6% of Tenaris's total equity and the sales performed by Argentine subsidiaries during the year ended on December 31, 2022, amounted approximately to 20% of Tenaris's total sales.
-Assets and liabilities denominated in Argentine peso as of December 31, 2022, have been valued at the prevailing official exchange rates.
+Tenaris's financial position in Argentine peso as of December 31, 2021, amounted to a net short exposure of approximately \$95 million.
+As of December 31, 2021, the total net equity of Argentine subsidiaries represented approximately 9% of Tenaris's total equity and the sales performed by Argentine subsidiaries during the twelve-month period ended on December 31, 2021 amounted approximately to 20.4% of Tenaris's total sales.